stevengonsalvez/stevengonsalvez.github.io/_devto/productivity-series/03-ai/16-04-2025-03-01-ai-coding-assistants.md

 Small inaccuracies today → Architectural chaos tomorrow.

-That’s why when choosing an AI coding agent, it’s not just about “raw power” or “highest benchmark scores.”
-It’s about reliability, context awareness, and how much cleanup you’ll have to do after letting it touch your repo.
+That's why when choosing an AI coding agent, it's not just about "raw power" or "highest benchmark scores."
+It's about reliability, context awareness, and how much cleanup you'll have to do after letting it touch your repo.

 Quick Takeaways:
 	•	Test before you invest — free trials and limited versions exist for a reason.
-	•	Match the tool to the task — don’t overpay for agentic autonomy if you just want help writing SQL queries.
+	•	Match the tool to the task — don't overpay for agentic autonomy if you just want help writing SQL queries.
-	•	Prioritize reliability — a slightly slower assistant that’s always right beats a fast one that turns your backend into a spaghetti mess.
+	•	Prioritize reliability — a slightly slower assistant that's always right beats a fast one that turns your backend into a spaghetti mess.

 ### General Intelligence vs. Coding Specialization